bitagoras/xtype/README.md

 ### Features of the grammar

-* Basic boolean, integer, floating point data types and strings
+* Basic boolean, integer, floating point data types, strings and structs
 * Arrays, multi-dimensional arrays
 * Lists of arbitrary elements with mixed types
 * Objects or dictionaries with key/value pairs for arbitrary elements